exercism/csharp/concepts/basics/about.md

 C# is a statically-typed language, which means that everything has a type at compile-time.
-Choosing a name for a variable is referred to as defining a variable.
+Choosing a name for a [variable][variable] is referred to as defining a variable.
 Once a variable is defined, setting or updating a value is called variable assignment.
 A variable can be defined either by explicitly specifying its type, or by using the [`var` keyword][var] to have the C# compiler infer its type based on the assigned value.
+The use of `var` is known as _type inference_.

 ```csharp
 int explicitVar = 10; // Explicitly typed